 Urinary incontinence is the inability to control the flow of urine from the bladder.
-It causes the involuntary urine leakage.
-It means a person doesn’t have control on urination.
+It causes involuntary urine leakage.
+It means a person doesn’t have control over urination.

 The control over the urinary sphincter is either lost or weakened.
 In some cases, you may empty your bladder’s contents completely.
 In other cases, you may experience minor urine leakage.
 The condition may be temporary or chronic, depending on its cause.

 It is very important for you to learn how bad (severe) your symptoms are.